dact-chant/PyCantus/docs/source/development_docs.md

 Gray dashed lines signal foreign key relation.
 The attribute *locked* is strictly functional attribute, that is initially set based on the value of `is_editable` attribute of `Corpus` class.

-More detailed lists of attributes and methods follow.
+More details about data classes follow.

 ### Corpus